gabrielcedran/nodejs-express/README.md

 When defining the relationship between objects, it's possible to define one side of the relationship and run the command `npx prisma format` to have it creating the other side (e.g in a one to many relationship)

 _by default all attributes are mandatory_

+### Migrations

+The SDK / ORM part of prisma is actually a separate module.
+To install it, run `npm i @prisma/client`.

+To apply the initially defined schema (and every subsequent change) to the DB and generate the SDK, run `npx prisma migrate dev --name init` - ps the db url environment variable has to be properly set to the up and running db.

+The `name` flag is a suffix to help identify what this migration is about.

+_to reset a db: `npx prisma migrate reset`_

+_prisma generates the client that will be used in the code based on the schema_